ng-Classic/ng-classic/aio/content/guide/component-overview.md

 ## Defining a component's template

-A template is a block of HTML that tells Angular Classichow to render the component in your application.
+A template is a block of HTML that tells Angular Classic how to render the component in your application.
 Define a template for your component in one of two ways: by referencing an external file, or directly within the component.

 To define a template as an external file, add a `templateUrl` property to the `@Component` decorator.